 Purchasing new curricula and supplies can be expensive, as I’m sure you know.

-- Check with them on unsellable “scratch and dent” items, which are often offered with deep discounts.
+- Check with them on unsellable “scratch and dent” items, often offered with deep discounts.

-- Have your homeschool support group host a used curriculum sale or travel to other sales in your area.
+- Have your homeschool support group host a used curriculum sale or travel to other local sales.

 - Check with longtime homeschool parents who are nearly finished with their homeschool careers – they often have a bonanza of books, curricula, and supplies and may be happy to give them to you if you’re willing to come to pick them up.

-Look for materials from online marketplaces, thrift stores, or homeschooling forums.
+Look for materials from online marketplaces, bundle sales, thrift stores, or homeschooling forums.

-- Use inexpensive homeschooling tools to enhance any curriculum and any subject – such as NotebookingPages.com –perfect for literature-based studies.
+- Use inexpensive homeschooling tools to enhance any curriculum and subject – such as NotebookingPages.com —perfect for literature-based studies.
+These pages are especially helpful if you have reluctant writers.
+It’s tons easier for your children to write when they see writing prompts on a page instead of a blank page.
+Try it!
+You’ll be amazed.

 - Explore free or low-cost resources within your community.
-Museums, zoos, botanical gardens, historical sites, and other public places often offer local residents free days or discounted admission.
+Museums, zoos, botanical gardens, historical sites, and other public places often offer local residents free days or discounted admission and often include teaching materials to enhance your visit!

-- Ask businesses to offer discounted martial arts or other classes to a group of homeschooled children who are available in the morning when other children are at school.
+- Ask businesses to offer discounted martial arts or other classes to your group of homeschooled children who are available in the morning when other children are at school.

 Utilize Free Online Resources